NAME

 A structure consists of data definitions, operations, and access.

-, then the unique identifier of
+It begins with struct, then the unique identifier of

 the structure, then elements within the curly braces.